sanchitd5/hapi-boilerplate-typescript/README.md

 The Node.js app uses [Hapi Framework](https://hapijs.com) and [Hapi Swagger](https://github.com/glennjones/hapi-swagger)

-PS : This is an ES6 translation of this [project](https://github.com/ChoudharyNavit22/User-Onboarding-Module)
+PS : This is an Typescript rewrite based of this [project](https://github.com/ChoudharyNavit22/User-Onboarding-Module)

 # Contents